-Subutai has deep expertise and more than 25 years of experience in computational neuroscience, deep learning and real-time computer vision.
-He has previously served as VP Engineering at YesVideo, Inc. where he helped grow the company from a three-person start-up to a leader in automated digital media authoring.
-In 1997, Subutai co- founded ePlanet Interactive, a spin-off from Interval Research. ePlanet developed the IntelPlay Me2Cam, the first computer vision product developed for consumers.
-He has served as a key researcher at Interval Research.
+Subutai is passionate about neuroscience, deep learning, and building intelligent systems.
+An accomplished technologist, he has been instrumental in driving Numenta’s research, technology and business since 2005.
+He previously served as VP Engineering at YesVideo where he helped grow the company from a three-person start-up to a leader in automated digital media authoring.
+In 1997, Subutai co-founded ePlanet Interactive which developed the IntelPlay Me2Cam, the first computer vision product developed for consumers.

 Subutai holds a B.S. in Computer Science from Cornell University, and a Ph.D in Computer Science from the University of Illinois at Urbana-Champaign.

 Celeste has vast experience in high-tech engineering, design, and management.
 Previously, Celeste was SVP of Engineering & Operations at Panasas, a Big Data storage provider.
 She was CEO and Co-Founder of Vitamin D, one of the first developers to use the NuPIC platform.
 Celeste also served in VP Engineering roles at Palm and at Handspring, where she led the companies’ engineering efforts for handheld computers and smartphones.
 Celeste has built effective engineering teams, starting from a few to over 500, and has delivered numerous successful and award-winning products.

 Celeste holds both a B.S. and M.S. in electrical engineering from Stanford University.